 Even the low tariffs are likely to dissuade trade in most feed grains.
 However, the tariffs are not sufficient to prevent trade in most of the quality grain.
-In all likelihood, the cost of the tariff would be shared between the parties with the share paid by the buyer increasing as the quality attribute becomes less freely available.
+It is likely the cost of the tariff would be shared between the parties, with the share paid by the buyer increasing as the quality attribute becomes less freely available.

-There is further discussion of TRQs in the main report (including information on country-specific TRQs), but the main point to keep in mind is that access to TRQS will have a considerable impact on wheat and barley imports if tariffs are imposed.
+There is further discussion of TRQs in the main report, but the main point to keep in mind is that access to TRQS will have a considerable impact on wheat and barley imports if tariffs are imposed.